Louay Chanko

-Louay Chanko (لؤي شنكو; born 29 November 1979) is a professional football coach and former player.
+Louay Chanko (لؤي شنكو; born 29 November 1979) is a professional football manager and former player.

 Born in Sweden, Chanko represented Sweden internationally as a midfielder, before switching allegiance to Syria.
-After his playing career, Chanko has worked as a coach.
+After his playing career, Chanko has worked as a manager.

+Club career

+Chanko began his career in 1996 at Syrianska FC.
+In 2000 he moved to Djurgårdens IF, where he played for 3 seasons winning the Allsvenskan and the Svenska Cupen in 2002.
+Afterwards he signed for Malmö FF, where he won another Allsvenskan in 2004.
+On 3 August 2005 he was transferred to the Greek side, AEK Athens for a fee of €250,000.
+On 23 October, he scored a 40-yard volley in the derby against Panathinaikos, the yellow-blacks won 3–0.
+He failed to established himself in the squad and on 19 July 2006 he terminated his contract with the club and on 2 August Chanko returned to Sweden and joined Hammarby.
+After three seasons at the club he moved to AaB and in 2012 he returned to Syrianska.
+In 2017 Chanko moved to Västerås SK, where he ended his career.

 International career

 In 2008, he was called up to Syria national team to play against a local league club.
 He received first cap for Syria at 2010 FIFA World Cup qualification against Kuwait on 8 June 2008.
 Earlier the same the year Chanko played for the Sweden national team in a friendly against Costa Rica.

 Chanko was selected to Valeriu Tiţa's 23-man final squad for the AFC Asian Cup 2011 in Qatar.
 He came as a substitute in the third group game against Jordan, replacing Ali Diab in the 63rd minute.